What’s the point of alcohol-free beers?

 There are three main methods of creating alcohol-free beer:

 - Not brewed: Asahi sells Dry Zero in its distinctive silver can – this is not a beer.
 It’s not brewed, and you will notice that the word “beer” is not anywhere on the can.
-This is a cordial recipe made to mimic beer (we’ll have more to say about this later).
+This is a cordial recipe made to mimic beer (we’ll have more to say about this later in our review).

 - Lazy yeast: the Gweilo alcohol-free pale ale is brewed in a traditional method, except it uses a special yeast that does not produce as much alcohol.
 Generally, lazy yeast produces slightly sweeter beer.